 For our more fidgety kids, these tools allow them to make small movements without being distracting.

-In the end, we all know that every child is different!
 If something doesn’t work, try another option.

 Why is it important to warm up the eyes?